Skip to main content

 Pushing for Continued Progress for Individuals with Disabilities:

-Americans with disabilities, a group that includes over 50 million people, have struggled against bias, stereotypes, and discrimination throughout our nation's history.
-As a member of the Bipartisan Disabilities Caucus and the House Committee on Education and Labor, Congressman DeSaulnier introduced the Improving Access to Higher Education Act (H.R.
-4643), the first-ever comprehensive legislation specifically addressing the needs of students with disabilities in higher education.
-He also authored the Protection and Advocacy in Education Act (H.R.
-8187) to provide funding for legal services to assist students with disabilities.
+Americans with disabilities, a group that includes over 40 million people, have struggled against bias, stereotypes, and discrimination throughout our nation's history.
+As a member of the Bipartisan Disabilities Caucus and the House Committee on Education and the Workforce, Congressman DeSaulnier introduced the Improving Access to Higher Education Act, the first-ever comprehensive legislation specifically addressing the needs of students with disabilities in higher education.
+He also authored the Protection and Advocacy in Education Act to provide funding for legal services to assist students with disabilities.

-For a downloadable copy of Mark's civil rights work, click the image below:
+For a downloadable copy of Mark's civil rights work, click here:

 Office Locations